Julia Whelan: Early acting career

 Whelan was first introduced to a broader audience in the 1998 TV movie Fifteen and Pregnant as the younger sister of Kirsten Dunst, who portrayed the movie's pregnant protagonist.
-In 1999 Whelan landed the role for which she is currently best known, playing insecure teenager Grace Manning on the family drama Once and Again.
-The show cast Sela Ward and Billy Campbell as single parents trying to nurture a romance and eventually build a blended family together.
+In 1999 Whelan landed the role for which she is still best known, playing insecure teenager Grace Manning on the family drama Once and Again.
+The cast included Sela Ward and Billy Campbell as single parents trying to nurture a romance and eventually build a blended family together.

-Once and Again was noted for the quality of its cast, particularly that of its younger cast members, who were noted for the sensitivity of their performances; the show featured them, giving them plot lines and screen time commensurate with those of the adult leads.
+Once and Again was noted for the high quality of its actors, particularly the younger cast members, who were praised for their sensitive performances; they were given screen time commensurate with that of the adult leads.
 Whelan, Meredith Deane, Shane West, and Evan Rachel Wood played the children of Ward and Campbell, respectively; Mischa Barton joined the show in its final season as Evan Rachel Wood's girlfriend.
 This lesbian storyline was dovetailed with an equally controversial plot involving Whelan's character in a doomed romance with her high school drama teacher "Mr. Dmitri", played by Eric Stoltz.
-Whelan, Deane, and Wood were recognized for their performances in April 2001, winning that year's Young Artist Award for Best Ensemble in a TV Series (Drama or Comedy); Whelan had been nominated on her own in March 2000 for Best Performance in a TV Drama Series - Supporting Young Actress.
+Whelan, Deane, and Wood were recognized for their performances in April 2001, winning that year's Young Artist Award (from Young Artist Association) for Best Ensemble in a TV Series (Drama or Comedy); Whelan was nominated individually in March 2000 for Best Performance in a TV Drama Series – Supporting Young Actress.

-After Once and Again wrapped up its three-year run in 2002, Whelan moved on to other projects.
-She co-starred in the 2002 Lifetime Television movie, The Secret Life of Zoey, as a model student struggling with a prescription drug addiction.
-Notable cast included co-star Mia Farrow portraying her mother, and Andrew McCarthy as her rehab counselor.
+After Once and Again wrapped up its three-year run, Whelan co-starred in the 2002 Lifetime Television movie, The Secret Life of Zoey, as a model student struggling with a prescription drug addiction.
+Mia Farrow portrayed her mother and Andrew McCarthy was her rehab counselor.
 The movie was promoted alongside Lifetime TV rebroadcasts of Once and Again.
 Whelan continued to take television roles through 2004, when she enrolled in Middlebury College.

-Whelan spent the 2006-2007 academic year as a visiting student at Lincoln College, Oxford.
-She returned to Middlebury for her senior year, graduating magna cum laude on May 25, 2008.
+Whelan spent the 2006–2007 academic year as a visiting student at Lincoln College, Oxford.